 Providers that offer mortgages for pensioners

-Barclays, RBS and Natwest will all lend up to age 70 and HSBC will go up to 75, Lloyds, which includes Halifax and Bank of Scotland has a maximum age of 80 and Santander will go until 85.
+Barclays, RBS and Natwest will all lend up to age 70 and HSBC and Lloyds, which includes Halifax and Bank of Scotland has a maximum age of 80 and Santander will go until 85.

 Building societies have tended to offer more flexible maximum lending ages than large banks.